sukitsubaki/sukitsubaki/README.md

         side: [
             "Automate Daily Tasks",
             "Tame the AI on Raspberry Pi",
-            "Explore the Lands of JavaScript",
+            "Explore the Lands of Swift",
-            "Optimize Old Scripts for Maximum Efficiency",
+            "Optimize Old Code for Maximum Efficiency",
             "Set Up a Self-Hosted Email Server"
         ]
     },